 Introduction to Wireless Communications: Radio Frequency Transmission and Reception

-Figure 1 below demonstrates how radio frequencies (RF) are transmitted as electromagnetic waves, enabling long-distance communication.
-A transmitter induces currents in an antenna.
-These signals are converted into radio waves.
-Receiving antennas capture these waves and convert them into electrical signals, which are used to reproduce audio, video, or other data.
+Figure 1 illustrates the transmission of radio frequencies (RF) as electromagnetic waves for long-distance communication.
+A transmitter generates currents in an antenna, converting them into radio waves that propagate away.
+Receiving antennas capture these waves and transform them into electrical signals, which reproduce audio, video, or other data.

 Figure 1: Radio Communication Circuit